“One small step, one giant leap…” Acrobatic fun with artificial intelligence and movement analysis

 ‘How to train your

 And (as with children) the results are both delightful and surprising.
-By showing us in an easily comprehensible visual format exactly how we move, we can challenge ourselves to improve, to go higher, faster – and above all, to put the fun back into motion.
+By showing us in an easily comprehensible visual format exactly how we move, we can challenge ourselves to improve, to go higher, faster – and above all, to put the fun back into movement.

 The thing about moonshots?
 They take a lot of things to go right, but the results are worth it.
+So If you are interested in using knowing more about artificial intelligence for measuring movement, do not hesitate to contact us and we will get you started.